Conscious Growth Guide

-I was so unaware of it at the time, but this public service was ridden with self-centeredness.
-Humanitarian work had become my new identity, and I'd become vehemently attached to that identity.
+I was so unaware of it at the time, but humanitarian work had become my new identity, and I'd become vehemently attached to that identity.
 So attached, that I was willing to work myself to death.

 Maintaining a venerable societal role and projecting my voice into the masses was the only way I knew how to be noticed or to receive "love."
 I asked my mentors for advice.

 Patient urged, "Go home.
 The first rule of empowerment is to love yourself first.
 You cannot help anyone if you can't help yourself."

 Shortly after returning to the U.S., I began working independently, spending up to eighteen hours a day building "humanitarian projects" and often forgetting to eat.
 I didn't know how to stop.

 Working for others was mask that I'd learned to wear well, a behavior deeply embedded within my subconscious perceptions about my place in the world, and I believed all that work could hide the emotional scars and stories of the traumatic past.